Skip to content

 Ghent Belgium_Things to do in Belgium

 One of the best cities to visit in Belgium, you’ll find that the river Lys is one of the most popular attractions in Ghent.
 In the summer you can opt to take a boat tour to explore the city and learn more about the history of the main buildings of the city.
 Alternatively, you can even choose to explore it on board a kayak.
-If you want to know more about the history of the old city centre the boat tours are ideal.
-The information is provided in Flemish, French, English and German reflecting the multicultural nature of the country.
+If you want to know more about the history of the old city centre, the boat tours would be ideal.
+The information is provided in Flemish, French, English and German, reflecting the multicultural nature of the country.

-During the summer months, a temporary painting exhibition is set under one of the bridges that cross the river with an insightful photography exhibition documenting the history of Ghent.
+During the summer, a temporary painting exhibition is set under one of the bridges that cross the river with an insightful photography exhibition documenting the history of Ghent.

-Ghent is not only one of the most beautiful cities in Belgium, it is also a very accessible city, it is only 30 minutes away from Brussels central station by train.
-Trains run every 30 minutes and the cost of the train tickets range from €10 to €15.
-The centre of Ghent is very close to the station making the city centre walkable.
+Ghent is not only one of the most beautiful cities in Belgium but also very accessible.
+It is only 30 minutes away from Brussels Central Station by train.
+Trains run every 30 minutes, and the cost of the train tickets ranges from €10 to €15.
+The centre of Ghent is very close to the station, making the city centre walkable.

-As Ghent is part of the Flemish region the most spoken language is Flemish.
+As Ghent is part of the Flemish region, the most spoken language is Flemish.
 Ghent is the third-largest city in the country with a large student population and a strong reputation for its research programs.
-Ghent is a beautiful city to visit at any time of the year, the activities may change from one season to the another but no matter what season you visit, you can enjoy a relaxing stroll around this medieval city whilst drinking a hot chocolate or a cold beer.
+Ghent is a beautiful city to visit at any time of the year.
+The activities may change from one season to another, but no matter what season you see, you can enjoy a relaxing stroll around this medieval city whilst drinking a hot chocolate or a cold beer.

 Other Things to Do in Ghent